10 of the Best Internships for High School Students

 • Must be able to attend every day of the 3-week program

-Indiana University’s Simon Cancer Center’s Summer Research Program is a 6-week program designed to help students from underrepresented populations gain the exposure they need to pursue careers in biomedical and behavioral science.
+Indiana University’s Simon Cancer Center’s Summer Research Program is a 6-week paid internship program designed to help students from underrepresented populations gain the exposure they need to pursue careers in biomedical and behavioral science.
 Students are paired with mentors and work 40 hours per week on projects that involve laboratory-based research, computer-based database research, or clinical research.
 Through the program, students are connected to a large network of professionals and peers who could be valuable resources for their future careers.

 Pay: $3,200 stipend